alecheckert/ppef/README.md

 # ppef: Partitioned Elias-Fano encoding

-Compact C++ implementation of the partitioned Elias-Fano (PEF) encoding from Ottoviano & Venturini (https://doi.org/10.1145/2600428.2609615):
+Compact C++11/Python implementation of the partitioned Elias-Fano (PEF) encoding from Ottoviano & Venturini (https://doi.org/10.1145/2600428.2609615).

-Notes:
+Our main interface is a `Sequence` object that provides a compressed in-memory representation of a nondecreasing sequence of unsigned integers.
+Following Ottoviano & Venturini, we divide this sequence into "blocks" that are each independently encoded with Elias-Fano, using adaptive high/low bit ratios.
+This partitioning scheme increases compression efficiency, but it also has a number of other benefits that we exploit here:
+ - $O(1)$ random access _without decompression_
+ - $O(n+m)$ intersections and unions _without decompression_
+ - $O(\log n)$ set membership tests _without decompression_
+ - Trivial $O(n)$ serialization and deserialization

+This makes the `Sequence` well-suited to storing inverted indices in search algorithms.
+All operations maintain sorting on the input sequence.

+Our implementation also has some other benefits:
  - No external C/C++ dependencies
- - Supports random access without decompression
- - Python bindings
+ - Thin Python bindings
  - Pickleable

- - Set-like operations - like intersections, unions, etc. - can be performed on the compressed representation (without decompression).
-Still working on these algorithms; stay tuned.
+Limitations include:
+ - No insert operation; requires full decompression
+ - Currently doesn't support mmap (this is a future improvement)

 ## Python example